 Four Approaches—And Their Blind Spots

 With search engine data, you can get a statistically significant sample in four ways—but each approach will leave you blind to something.

 The first way is to narrow your focus to only those areas where you already have a big enough sample size.
-For many retailers, this will only include handful of your most popular search terms, also known as your “head queries.”
-Obviously, if you only look at your head queries, then you’ll be blind everything else in the body and the tail—which comprises the vast majority of your search data.
+For many retailers, this will only include a handful of your most popular search terms, also known as your “head queries.”
+Obviously, if you only look at your head queries, then you’ll be blind to everything else in the body and the tail—which comprises the vast majority of your search data.
 That’s an awful lot of information to ignore.

 The second method is to aggregate, or combine similar things, such as all your tail queries, which are all the long, specific queries, as well as misspellings, alternate spellings and abbreviations.
 The trouble with this approach is that you can’t break it down, so you lose the specificity that makes the analysis useful.
-You may learn how well you’re doing on tail queries overall, but you won’t be able to dig down to understand individual categories, because you lose significance again.
+You may learn how well you’re doing on tail queries overall, but you won’t be able to dig deeper to understand individual categories, so you lose significance again.